Yasovarman I: Yasovarman I's achievements

 Yashodharapura was built on a low hill called Bakheng, and connected to Hariharalaya by a causeway.
 Simultaneously, he started to dig a huge reservoir at his new capital.
 This new artificial lake, the Yashodharatataka, or the East Baray, with 7.5 by 1.8 km long dykes.

 The Lolei, Phnom Bakheng, and the East Baray are monuments to this ruler, all located near Cambodia's national treasure, a later construction, Angkor Wat.
 Phnom Bakheng was one of three hilltop temples created in the Khmer Empire’s Angkor capital region during Yasovarman’s reign, the other two being Phnom Krom and Phnom Bok.

 Posthumous name

 Yasovarman died in 910 and received the posthumous name of Paramashivaloka.
 He had leprosy.

 Family

 Wife of Yasovarman was a sister of Jayavarman IV.
-She bore two sons to Yasovarman – Ishanavarman II and Harshavarman I.
+She born two sons to Yasovarman – Ishanavarman II and Harshavarman I.